uppusaikiran/uppusaikiran.github.com/_posts/2025-04-19-Capture-the-Flag-CheatSheet.markdown

 ---

-### 🚪 Gobuster – Directory & File Enumeration
+### 🚪 Gobuster - Directory & File Enumeration

-Gobuster is a fast, flexible tool used to brute-force directories, files, and virtual hosts on web servers—critical for discovering hidden content during CTFs.
+Gobuster is a fast, flexible tool used to brute-force directories, files, and virtual hosts on web servers, critical for discovering hidden content during CTFs.

 ---